-Purchase orders (also known as POs) and invoices often get confused or used interchangeably when they are, in fact, two different documents that each serve their own purpose.
+People often confuse purchase orders (also known as POs) and invoices or use them interchangeably.
+In fact, they are two different documents that each serve their own purpose.
 Both are key elements of the procurement process for any business.

 But what’s the difference between the two – and when would you use a PO vs an invoice?